TCGV/blog/_posts/2021-02-18-building-a-decentralized-options-exchange.md

 A liquidity pool is a collection of funds locked in a smart contract that is used to facilitate decentralized trading.

 The options exchange itself is meaningless unless there's enough liquidity to make options trading feasible.
-For instance, why would a trader write options if there's no one to buy them? and why would another trader buy options if his/hers strategy is dependant on selling these options on a short notice but there's a chance of not finding someone to sell them to?
-That's why in the absence of organic liquidity there's a need to deploy a liquidity pool.
+For instance, why would a trader write options if there were no one to buy them? and why would another trader buy options if his/hers strategy is dependant on selling these options on a short notice if there were a chance of not finding someone to sell them to?
+That's why in the absence of organic liquidity there's a need to deploy a liquidity pool to promote the exchange.

-A liquidity pool should be designed to slightly favor its providers, as to incentivize traders to allocate capital into the pool for increasing the supply and circulation of options in the market.
+A liquidity pool should be designed to slightly favor its providers, as to incentivize them to allocate capital into the pool for increasing the supply and circulation of options in the market.

 Particularly in the case of options trading the liquidity pool smart contract is required to implement a robust option pricing model in order to perform successfully and generate profits for its providers.